 The notional amount (or notional principal or notional value) on a financial instrument is the nominal or face amount that is used to calculate payments made on that instrument.
 This amount generally does not change hands and is thus referred to as notional.

-Outstanding swap contracts at the year-end are detailed on the next page
+Outstanding swap contracts at the year-end are detailed below: